Culturally Diverse Women

 |Thursday 20 October 2022||9.00 – 11.00||Allies and advocate workshop|

 |Thursday 17 November 2022||9.00 – 12.00||Masterclass 4: Creating advocacy inside your organization; leveraging your brand and activating allies and advocates|

 Who should attend

 - Female professionals who identify as being from culturally and/or linguistically diverse, migrant, refugee or asylum seeker backgrounds.

 - First Nations Women (Aboriginal and Torres Strait Islanders) seeking to strengthen their capabilities in leading culturally diverse workforces.

 We encourage leaders and organisations to nominate and support CALD women and First Nations women in their workplace to attend.

 Upon successful completion of this program, you will be awarded a digital badge to share with your network.
 Find out more about digital badges.

 A true innovator for inclusion, Div has 20+ years' experience in behavioural design, facilitation and impact measurement, and is an Accredited Executive and Career Life Coach and an expert in Career Management, making her a force amongst the next generation of business leaders.
 Recently named as one of two Australians in a list of 25 Global Influential Leaders by AACSB International – the world's largest business education alliance and one of AFR's 100 Women of Influencer, 2018, Div is a sought-after speaker and writer on the benefits of greater workplace diversity and inclusion and how to promote commercial participation of people from diverse backgrounds in corporate Australia.
-She is on the Board of STREAT focussing on youth homelessness, is a Plan International Ambassador supporting girl's empowerment globally and is the Chair, Diversity and Inclusion, American Chamber of Commerce.
+She is on the Board of VicHealth, is a Plan International Ambassador supporting girl's empowerment globally and is the Chair, of the Diversity and Inclusion Committee, American Chamber of Commerce, Australia.